Events

 Dodge Hall, Room 104

-These sessions provide an opportunity for meditation for women students, staff, and faculty, facilitated by Theresa S. Thames (Office of Religious Life) and Jessica Cichalski (University Health Services).
+A meditation for students, staff and faculty, facilitated by Theresa S. Thames (Office of Religious Life) and Jessica Cichalski (University Health Services).
 A healthy lunch will be provided.
 Open to all people and all gender expressions.

 For more information, contact Jessica Cichalski